codecrafters-io/build-your-own-redis/stage_descriptions/streams-04-yh3.md

-In this stage, you'll extend your `XADD` command implementation to support auto-generating the sequence number of an entry ID.
+In this stage, you'll extend `XADD` to support auto-generating the sequence number of an entry ID.

 ### Specifying Entry IDs in `XADD` (Recap)